oanamariasilivastru/Library/README.md

 8. List Active Loans
 9. List All Loans
 0. Exit
-Type the number of the operation and follow the prompts.
+Type the number of the operation and press Enter, then follow the prompts.